tiansanjorge/microfrontends-architecture/README.md

 ---

-## 📦 Shared Component Library
+## 📦 Shared UI Component

-A custom reusable UI library (`tarjeta-lib`) was designed and built as part of this architecture.
+A simple reusable UI component (`tarjeta-lib`) is used across microfrontends.

-It abstracts UI concerns into a shared layer, allowing microfrontends to remain focused on business logic while ensuring consistency and reusability across the system.

-Key aspects:

-- Packaged as an independent module
-- Shared via workspace dependency
-- Ensures UI consistency across MFEs
+It demonstrates how UI can be shared between independently developed applications while keeping business logic isolated.

 ---

 ## ⚙️ Key Technical Decisions

-- **Module Federation** for runtime composition
-- **Microfrontend separation** for scalability
+### Module Federation

+Used to dynamically load remote modules at runtime and simulate independent applications.

+### Microfrontend Separation

+Each feature is isolated into its own application to reflect real-world architectural boundaries.

+### Shared UI Component

+A shared component ensures UI reuse across microfrontends without duplication.

+---

+## 🧩 Why This Project Is Intentionally Simple

+The UI and business logic in this project are intentionally minimal.

+The goal is not to build a feature-rich application, but to:

+- Isolate architectural concerns
-- **Shared library** to avoid duplication
+- Make microfrontend behavior easier to understand
-- **Workspaces (monorepo)** for developer experience
-- **Single command execution** for simplicity
+- Provide a clear and focused example of Module Federation

 ---